 Owhaoko whenua (land) has nourished and provided for the people who lived and travelled through the area for hundreds of years.
 Nestled between the Kaweka and Kaimanawa national forests, south-east of Lake Taupo, the rugged ranges stir awe and respect.

-Owhaoko land is held in trust for the descendants of indigenous Māori who once lived on the land.
-As Māori, we consider ourselves guardians of the tāonga tuku iho (treasure) that is our land.
+The whenua is held in a trust for the descendants of indigenous Māori who once walked the terrain.
+As Māori, we consider ourselves guardians of the tāonga tuku iho (treasure) that is our whenua.

-Given the land’s remoteness and inaccessibility, it is virtually untouched and boasts a rich diversity of native flora and fauna, including some very rare species in their natural habitat.
+Given the land’s remoteness and inaccessibility, the area is virtually untouched and boasts a rich diversity of native flora and fauna, including some very rare species in their natural habitat.

-As effective guardians, sustainability is paramount and deeply embedded in all we do, leaving the land better than when we came to it.
+As kaitiaki (guardians) of Owhaoko, sustainability is paramount and deeply embedded in all we do.
+“Leaving the land better than when we came to it” is what guides us.

 Owhaoko® honey is proudly produced by Owhaoko A East and A1B Blocks Trust – a collective of trustees with goals to ensure productivity and benefits for future generations of landowners and their whanau (family).